Regular faculty are entitled to a number of leaves—and you really can take them!

 - For an annual load of 3 courses, the reduction is 1.33 courses (round up to 2)

 - Policy 14 also says you shouldn't be required to teach in more than two of three terms following a parental leave, though an employment contract that explicitly states that you teach in all three terms takes precedent over the policy.
 The actual sequence of teaching terms following your leave is worked out with your chair and/or dean.

-For more information, see Policy 14 – Pregnancy and Parental Leaves (including adoption), the Canadian government's page on Employment Insurance maternity and parental benefits, and Ontario's guide to the Employment Standards Act.
+For more information, see Policy 14 – Pregnancy and Parental Leaves (including adoption), and the Return to Work, the Canadian government's page on Employment Insurance maternity and parental benefits, and Ontario's guide to the Employment Standards Act.